McArroy/seminar-sidang-manhut/README.md

 <summary>Click to expand</summary>

 **[ COMMONS ]**
+- Added separated javascripts element by imported via .blade instead .js to make consistency and stable ones
 - Fixed some form-validation's codes logic
+- Fixed some codes form input-data not displayed properly
+- Fixed some bugs
+- Removed unused files

 **[ DATABASE ]**
 - Added `is_active` database-field on users' database